 Golfstead is reader-supported.
 When you buy through links on the site, we may earn an affiliate commission at no extra cost to you.
 Our affiliations include, but are not limited to, the eBay Partner Network and Amazon Associates.

-The GC3 is a very advanced, powerful launch monitor, and its main draw is being able to provide accuracy, versatility and portability that rivals the GCQuad while being significantly more affordable.
+The GC3 is an advanced, powerful launch monitor, and its main draw is being able to provide accuracy, versatility and portability that rivals the GCQuad while being significantly more affordable.

 In this Foresight Sports GC3 review, I’ll take an in-depth look at the launch monitor.
 I’ll look not only at how well it measures ball and swing data, but also at its usability, golf simulation features, and how it stacks up against similarly priced products.